 I started at Wildflower Grill with the adobo pork belly, which was served with rice and a soft egg (4 tickets).
 It was good, but not as spicy as I had expected.
-Next, I had bolani (3 tickets), which is like a deep fried savoury pancake stuffed with potatoes and vegetables served with a mint yogurt dip.
-This was from Afghan Foods, and I don’t think I’ve ever had Afghani cuisine before, and I really like this.
+Next, I had the bolani (3 tickets), which is a deep-fried savoury pancake stuffed with potatoes and vegetables served with a mint yogurt dip.
+This was from Afghan Foods, and I don’t think I’ve ever had Afghani cuisine before, and I really liked this.
 I went to Won Jung Gak for a Korean seafood pancake (2 tickets).
 It was good and reminded me of a green onion cake or scallion pancake with some shrimp.
 It was served with a soy-based dipping sauce.

 You might notice there wasn’t a lot of food photos in this post.
 Taste of Edmonton is quite busy, and it’s hard to take pictures of your food with people walking by you.
 There are some picnic tables to sit down at, but they get pretty busy.
 Also, the food was too good, and I couldn’t help but devour it.

 My friends and I wandered around and listened to some of the free entertainment.
-All said it done our Taste of Edmonton foray was a success.
-Taste of Edmonton is still going on for a few more days (until July 29).
+All said our Taste of Edmonton foray was a success.
 If you happen to be visiting Edmonton in July take a look to see if Taste of Edmonton will be on while you’re here.
 It’s always worth checking out.